 Cemetery Road: 7 bedsits with shared bathroom and kitchen facilities where clients can occupy for a total of 28 days.
-Both Garforth House and Cemetery Road provide direct access service with the intention of identifying suitable move-on accommodation for clients within two weeks of admission.
+Cemetery Road provide direct access service with the intention of identifying suitable move-on accommodation for clients within two weeks of admission.

-The Community properties consists of shared and single units, a total of 38 units, which will primarily be used as move on from Garforth House and Cemetery Road.
+The Community properties consists of shared and single units, a total of 38 units, which will primarily be used as move on from Cemetery Road.
 Referrals from other commissioned services may be considered.

 Shared accommodation: Facilities vary according to the size of the property and are fully furnished.
 All have individual bedrooms and shared living accommodation such as lounges, kitchens and bathrooms.
 The larger shared properties have hand washbasins in the bedrooms and in some instances a small fridge.
 All clients living in shared facilities will be expected to pay a weekly rental charge for services as a contribution towards electricity, gas, water and community charges.

 Single Tenancies: This accommodation is fully furnished and clients have full responsibility for paying for gas, electric, water and community charges.
 These services will provide clients with ongoing support for up to six months.
 During this period clients will be supported to secure suitable permanent move-on accommodation that meets the housing and support needs identified through the needs and risk assessment process.

 Conditions of Occupancy